Cowley, Oxfordshire: Cowley today

-The car factory is known today as Plant Oxford and is now owned by BMW and has been extensively redeveloped.
-It remains the largest industrial employer in Oxfordshire employing more than 4,300 people.
-The plant was set up in 1926 by a consortium including William Morris and the Budd Company of America and was adjacent to the Morris Motors factory.
-Morris and the Budd Company both pulled out of the consortium and the plant became an independent supplier of bodies and tooling to Morris and other car manufacturers across the world.
+The car factory is known today as Plant Oxford; it is now owned by BMW and has been extensively redeveloped.
+It remains the largest industrial employer in Oxfordshire, employing more than 4,300 people.
+The plant was set up in 1926 by a consortium including William Morris and the Budd Company of America, and was adjacent to the Morris Motors factory.
+Morris and the Budd Company both pulled out of the consortium, and the plant became an independent supplier of bodies and tooling to Morris and other car manufacturers across the world.
 The company also produced the Prestcold refrigerators.
-When BMW sold the Rover Group they decide to retain the Pressed Steel Fisher site and transfer the Mini from Longbridge to Cowley, enabling the Longbridge site to continue to produce all the Rover products.
+When BMW sold the Rover Group, they decided to retain the Pressed Steel Fisher site and transfer the Mini from Longbridge to Cowley, enabling the Longbridge site to continue to produce all the Rover products.
 BMW retained ownership of the Cowley plant, formerly Pressed Steel, to build the all-new Mini that was launched in the spring of 2001.
 It has been the best selling car to be built at the plant since the Maestro and Montego in the 1980s.
 The Morris Motors factory expanded with factory complexes on both sides of the Oxford Road.
-Although Morris started his original work on the outskirts of the city the Cowley site quickly became the production site for high volume production.
+Although Morris started his original work in Longwall Street in the city centre, the Cowley site on the outskirts of the city quickly became the production site for high volume production.

 It was the original base of Morris cars when the marque was founded in 1912, and production continued at the factory until 1982, with models including the Morris Minor, Morris Oxford, Riley Motor and Wolseley Motors cars.
-The Morris marque was not abandoned until 1984 when production of the Longbridge-built Morris Ital and development of the Morris Marina finished.
+The Morris marque was not abandoned until 1984, when production of the Longbridge-built Morris Ital and development of the Morris Marina finished.
 The factory then became the production facility for the Maestro, Montego and the Princess Range.
 Production continued with the facility totally given over to production of the Rover 600 and Rover 800.
 These models were replaced by the Rover 75 in late 1998, but BMW broke up the Rover Group in 2000 and Rover 75 production moved to Longbridge.
 The original Morris Motor sites were flattened and a technology park has since been created on the site.
 The former Nuffield Press site including the former Oxford Military College buildings was redeveloped in the late 1990s into housing.
 The business park has attracted a large David Lloyd Leisure centre and offices of numerous companies including the European headquarters of Harley-Davidson Motorcycles and the headquarters of international aid charity Oxfam GB.
 Cowley is an ethnically diverse community, with significant black and South Asian communities.